karma-runner/karma/docs/plus/02-RequireJS.md

 the same role for your tests as `main.js` has for your app when using Require.js.

-For the qustion *"Which files do you want to test?"*, we choose all the files we want to load with Require.js.
+For the question *"Which files do you want to test?"*, we choose all the files we want to load with Require.js.
 For this example we'll need:

 * `lib/**/*.js` &mdash; all external libraries